 This investigation into the book of Acts and the Pauline epistles as sources for the apostle's life and teachings emphasizes Paul's continuing influence over Christian theology today.
 Prerequisite: REL 102.
-Offered on demand.
+Fall, every four years.

 REL 325 - Introduction to Ethics